vacp2p/vac.dev/_posts/2021-08-06-coscup-waku-ethereum.md

 for messaging.
 This is partly where the term Web3 comes from.

-Status started out as an app with the goal of being a window onto Ethereum and secure messenger.
-As one of the few if not only apps using Whisper in production, not to mention on a mobile phone, we quickly realized there were problems with the underlying protocols and infrastructure.
+Status started out as an app with the goal of being a window onto Ethereum and a secure messenger.
+As one of the few, if not the only, apps using Whisper in production, not to mention on a mobile phone, we quickly realized there were problems with the underlying protocols and infrastructure.
 Protocols such as Whisper weren't quite ready for prime time yet when it came to things such as